retroelec/T-HMI-C64/README.md

 2. Download the APK file to your Android device: Click [here](https://github.com/retroelec/T-HMI-C64/blob/main/THMIC64KB/thmic64kb.apk)
 3. After the app has been downloaded, a message appears which allows you to open the file.
    Click on open and follow the on-screen instructions to complete the installation.

+### Web keyboard

+The Web keyboard can be used as an alternative to the Android keyboard (e.g. for people who do not own an Android device).
+It runs via Wi-Fi and requires the access data (credentials) to be specified (see chapter "Compile code").

 ### Install Emulator for Linux